 • Red/dark orange, one-piece jumpsuit in screen accurate color and material.
 (PLEASE NOTE: neither Original Trilogy Rebel pilot orange nor B-Wing pilot red are acceptable for approval as there is a noticeable difference between both of them and the correct TFA Pilot color.)

-• The jumpsuit legs have an outer “chap” layer.
-The left front of the chap should allow access for the chest box hose
+• The jumpsuit legs have an outer “chap” layer on all sides of the legs.
+The chaps can be sewn down around the knees, top of the hip, and into the inseam of the legs, but the left front of the chap should allow access for the chest box hose.

 • Each chap leg has 2 pockets:

 – A top right thigh cargo style pocket with flap closure, and with a secondary flat pocket with flap closure that wraps around the front of the leg. – A smaller second rectangular cargo style pocket with rounded edges located on the right leg, with a flap top and is sewn into the front knee. – A top left thigh rectangular cargo style pocket with open top square faux top flap, with small strip detail running vertically down the base of the pocket, layered over a tall, narrow open-topped pocket. – A smaller second rectangular cargo style pocket with rounded edges is located on the left leg, with a flat flap top and is sewn into the front knee.